Mokkatrukki/leikkipuistokartta-sovellus/README.md

 - Simple voting: like / dislike
 - Works offline as a PWA
 - User login via Firebase (anonymous or optional OAuth)
+- Two-panel development view with map and detailed data inspector for debugging

 ## 🌍 Target Users